 The Greater Sage-grouse, a bird native to Oregon’s high desert and other parts of the West, faces serious threats to its survival due to habitat loss caused by poorly managed livestock grazing, invasive species, wildfire, energy development and other human land uses.

-ONDA is taking positive, proactive steps to ensure that sage-grouse are protected for future generations.
+ONDA is taking proactive steps to ensure that sage-grouse are protected for future generations.

 Unfortunately, the Department of the Interior has since moved to undermine the significant efforts that were underway to prevent the continued decline of the species.
-ONDA will be working with Oregon’s elected leaders to push back against efforts to dismantle years of collaborative sage-grouse conservation work, and recently asked the Department of the Interior to strengthen, not weaken, BLM’s sage-grouse plan for Oregon.
+Under the direction of former Secretary of the Interior Ryan Zinke, the Trump Administration rolled back protections for sage-grouse range-wide in a batch of plan amendments finalized in March of 2019.